StockSharp/AlgoTrading/Designer/Gallery/Schemas/Supertrend_RSI/README.md

 - SuperTrend is built from a ten-period ATR times three, so the line ratchets behind the price and only turns when the close breaks through it.
 - RSI is used as a brake, not as a reversal signal: the entry is allowed while the oscillator is on the calm side of the fifty line, which keeps the diagram out of moves that are already stretched.
 - Entries are taken only from a flat position, both through an explicit comparison of the position against zero and through the open-position condition on the order blocks.
-- The whole exit is delegated to a protection block carrying a two percent take-profit and a one percent stop-loss, exactly the pair the original strategy starts.
+- The whole exit is delegated to a protection block carrying a two percent take profit and a one percent stop loss.

 ## Entry and Exit Rules